saikotek/docs/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh/guide.en-gb.md

 ---
 title: 'OVHcloud API and Storage'
-excerpt: 'Find out what the OVHcloud API provides in order to customize the disks, hardware/software RAID and partitioning configuration during the server OS installation'
+excerpt: 'Find out what the OVHcloud API provides in order to customize the disks, hardware/software RAID and partitioning configuration during the server OS reinstallation'
 updated: 2024-10-22
 ---